 Career goals + interests – If you’re a junior applicant, try to showcase why you’re applying for nursery assistant roles and how your interests and values align with the sector.
 Employers want to take on trainees and assistants who are genuinely passionate about childcare and are motivated to do a great job.

-Quick tip: If spelling and grammar isn’t a strong point of yours, make use of a writing assistant tool like Grammarly to double-check your accuracy.
+Quick tip: If spelling and grammar isn’t a strong point of yours, make use of our CV builder to double-check your accuracy.